niplav/site/range_and_forecasting_accuracy.md

 to questions receive?

-As we know, the Metaculus dataset contains predictions on 557 questions, the PredictionBook dataset 13356:
+As we know, the Metaculus dataset contains predictions on 557 questions, the PredictionBook dataset 13356, but there are way fewer questions with more than 1 unique prediction in the PredictionBook dataset:

 		#metquestions
 	557
 		#pbquestions
 	13356

-We can out questions with `<100` predictions on them, resulting in 323 questions from the Metaculus dataset and 0 (!) questions from
-PredictionBook:

-		#flr({100<#x@2};metquestions)
-	323
-		#flr({100<#x@2};pbquestions)
-	0
+		#wmetqbrier
+	557
+		#wpbqbrier
+	7596

+Let's first create sorted lists containing the numbers of forecasts on each question:

+	metlens::#'wmetqbrier
+	metlens::metlens@<metlens
+	pblens::#'wpbqbrier
+	pblens::pblens@<pblens

+One can now look at some central values for those datasets: the maximum, mimimum, mean, median, and mode:

+		&/metlens
+	2
+		|/metlens
+	101
+		mu(metlens)
+	86.8348294434470377
+		M(metlens)
+	101
+		mo(metlens)
+	[101]
+		&/pblens
+	2
+		|/pblens
+	99
+		mu(pblens)
+	5.07253817798841496
+		M(pblens)
+	3.0
+		mo(pblens)
+	[2]

-This is not wholly surprising: Metaculus makes creating new questions much harder, and more strongly encourages users to predict on existing questions, with an elaborate tagging system for questions.
+This is – surprising, to say the least.
+Metaculus makes creating new questions much harder, and more strongly encourages users to predict on existing questions, with an elaborate tagging system for questions.
 PredictionBook on the other hand simplifies the questions creation process, leaving out moderation, complex resolution criteria etc. Still, I'm surprised – there must be at least *one* PredictionBook question popular enough for 100 forecasts!
 But apparently not.

-So, what is the highest number of predictions a PredictionBook question has gotten?

-		pbl::{#x@2}'pbquestions
-		pbl::pbl@<pbl
-		|/pbl
-	99

-You got to be kidding me.

-Anyway, within the usable questions with `>100` predictions, the predictions of each question are first sorted by range (here time between forecast and resolution) and then separated into chunks containing 50 predictions each, so that the resulting structure of `cwmetq` looks like this:

-	[
-		[
-			[[result_array] [50_earliest_predictions] [ranges]]
-			[[result_array] [50_next_predictions] [ranges]]
-			…
-		]
-		…
-	]

-The code works by iterating the function `sac` over every question, first sorting the values by range and then cutting the predictions into chunks of size 50.

-	chl::50
-	sac::{t::+2_x;+'(chl*1+!(#t):%chl):_t}
-	chsmetq::sac'wmetq

 #### Interlude: It's Under 102

-When I first ran this code, I then also wanted to check how many chunks each question had:

-		#'chsmetq
-	[3 3 3 3 3 3 … 3 3 ]

-The result was, to say the least, confusing – where did all those 3s come from‽ Surely, there are questions with more than 150 forecasts (which I knew, [this question about 2016 being the warmest year on record](https://www.metaculus.com/questions/126/will-2016-be-the-warmest-year-on-record/) has 765 forecasts)!
+One result here is, to say the least, confusing – where did all those 101s come from in the Metaculus data‽ Surely, there are questions with more than 101 forecasts (which I __know__, [this question about 2016 being the warmest year on record](https://www.metaculus.com/questions/126/will-2016-be-the-warmest-year-on-record/) has 765 forecasts)!

-		10#{#x@3}'metquestions
-	[101 101 94 60 101 61 101 101 101 68]
-		|/{#x@3}'metquestions
-	101

 ![If an item does not appear in our records, it does not exist](./img/range_and_forecasting_accuracy/api_incomplete.png "If an item does not appear in our records, it does not exist")

-I initially suspected a bug in my code, but to my surprise, after further investigation, it turned out that the Metaculus API returns timeseries with elements removed so that the length was always 101.
+I initially suspected a bug in my code, but to my surprise, after further investigation, it turns out that the Metaculus API returns timeseries with elements removed so that the length was always 101.

 I can think of two reasons to do this: